Ramilito/kubesess/README.md

 20 runs with ctx switch and no kubectl calls | .050143972 | 1.690872333
 20 runs with ctx switch and calling kubectl get services | 2.278367573 | 4.025512067

+###### I am using the input argument variant for both tools, using fzf or tab completion is harder to measure.

 ## Getting Started

 ### Prerequisite